binh234/AI-ML/002_StableDiffusion/README.md

 - The UNet noise predictor.
 - And the decoder part of the autoencoder-decoder network.

 Instead of adding noise to an image, we start directly with pure Gaussian noise.
 The Stable Diffusion model then iteratively denoises it to generate the final image.
-We can control the number of denoising steps, which is called **sampling steps**.
+We can control the number of denoising steps called **sampling steps**.

 ![inference](images/stable-diffusion-inference-expanded-unet-time-step.png)

 ## Different Versions of Stable Diffusion

 Stable Diffusion was initially introduced as version 1.4 by CompVis and RunwayML, followed by version 1.5 by RunwayML.
 The current owner, [StabilityAI](https://github.com/Stability-AI/stablediffusion), maintains the latest iterations, Stable Diffusion 2.0 and 2.1.
 These are the official versions of Stable Diffusion.
-In addition, there exist numerous finely tuned Stable Diffusion models that can produce images in specific art styles.
+In addition, there are numerous finely tuned Stable Diffusion models that can produce images in specific art styles.
 We will delve into them further in the upcoming section.

 ## Variations of Stable Diffusion